 Meanwhile in Warhammer40000, The Farsight Enclaves supplement for the Tau includes seven special characters that can be taken in place of Farsight's generic bodyguards, each with their own backstory.
 The fan nickname for them is the Seven Samurai.
 The book also contains a special scenario similar to the above-mentioned Warhammer ones, where a Tau army consisting of nothing but Farsight and the seven defending an outpost against an endless horde of Tyranids.

 The Seven Samurai is actually based on the third play in the Oedipus trilogy by Aeschylus, Seven Against Thebes, making this one Older Than Feudalism.
-Although each of the Seven brought his own army, and they were attacking the city during a civil war, not defending it.
+Although this is also an aversion in that the titular seven brought his own army, they were attacking the city during a civil war, and very much painted as the villains in contrast to the city's defenders, who the play focuses on (and whoa are also seven, and thus qualify for this trope.
+Confused yet?).

 The video game Seven Samurai 20XX.
 Written by Kurosawa's son, hated by damn near everyone.